vahiwe/production-grade-k8s-kops/README.md

 ```

 Please note that deploying some components might require extra setup, such as configuring AWS credentials for the ELB setup.
 Make sure to read the individual READMEs in the `k8s` subdirectories for more information.

+## CI/CD
+The CI/CD for this project is done using [Github Actions](https://docs.github.com/en/actions).
+The file that contains the CI/CD workflow is [here](.github/workflows/deploy.yml).
+It's triggered manually via the `workflow_dispatch` event.

+### Prerequisites for CI/CD
+1. An AWS account with the required permissions for deploying infrastructure.
+2. Repository secrets for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

+### CI/CD Usage and Workflow
+To trigger the workflow manually, go to the "Actions" tab in your GitHub repository and click on the "Infrastructure Deployment" workflow.
+Click "Run workflow" and confirm to start the deployment.

+This action will perform the following steps:
+1. Set up the required tools and AWS credentials.
+2. Deploy the Kops cluster using the provided configuration.
+3. Deploy the Terraform infrastructure.
+4. Apply Kubernetes manifests for ingress, applications, logging, and monitoring.

 ## Endpoints
 Once the deployment is complete, you can access the following endpoints: